Almost everyone is breathing too shallowly, and this is one of the leading causes of poor health.

 Why is it important to strengthen your lungs?

 As the body ages, so do the lungs and they shrink and become less efficient in carrying oxygen in and out of the blood through breathing.
 So, as you age, it becomes more difficult to get a deep breath or breathe deeply enough for long periods of time.
-This can lead to health issues like pneumonia.
+In some cases, it can even lead to health issues, such as pneumonia, for which one may require the help of a pulmonologist in Monroe or elsewhere to treat the symptoms.
 Strengthening your lungs can prevent these problems from happening.

 5 Tips to Help You Strengthen Your Lungs